Last Updated, April 23, 2026

 The probability that a generative engine will explicitly name or link to a source, based on clarity of ownership, authority signals, and ease of attribution.

-In simpler terms, this is about how comfortable an AI system feels pointing back to the correct brand, author, organisation, or page when it uses information in an answer.
-High attribution confidence makes visible naming and linking more likely instead of leaving the source implied or uncredited.
+In practical terms, attribution confidence is about how comfortable an AI system feels openly crediting the right brand, author, organisation, or page when it uses information in a generated answer.
+Strong attribution confidence increases the likelihood of visible naming or linking instead of silent influence without clear source credit.

 What Attribution Confidence Means in Practice

-In practical GEO terms, attribution confidence is not just about whether your content is useful.
-It is about whether the engine can clearly tell who owns that content, whether that owner looks credible, and whether the connection between the information and the source is easy to state without confusion.
-If ownership is vague, branding is inconsistent, or authority signals are weak, the engine may still use the information while being less willing to name or link to the source directly.
+In Generative Engine Optimisation, attribution confidence is not only about whether your content is useful.
+It is about whether the engine can clearly see who owns that content, whether that owner appears credible, and whether the connection between the information and the source is easy to state without confusion.
+If ownership signals are vague, branding is inconsistent, or supporting authority is weak, the engine may still use the information while being less willing to name or link to the source directly.

 Why Attribution Confidence Matters in Generative Engine Optimisation